Understanding PMOS (PCOS) and Fertility

 • Track physical symptoms like cervical mucus changes, which can indicate approaching ovulation

-• Be cautious with ovulation prediction kits (OPKs) if you have PCOS—these kits detect luteinizing hormone (LH) surges, but women with PCOS often have chronically elevated LH levels, which can lead to false positive results
+• Be cautious with ovulation prediction kits (OPKs) if you have PMOS—these kits detect luteinizing hormone (LH) surges, but women with PMOS often have chronically elevated LH levels, which can lead to false positive results

 • If using OPKs, track results over multiple cycles and consider pairing with another tracking method